florist-notes/aicore_s/notes/ai_accelerators/ai_accelerators.md

 <tr>
 <td>Photonic Integrated Circuit (PIC)</td>
 <td>

-LightMatter: Photonics-Based Analog Computing.
+[LightMatter](https://lightmatter.co/) : Photonics-Based Analog Computing.
 They designed a systolic array-based that performs multiply-and-accumulate operations by manipulating the photonics input signals using phase-shift encoded as different phases in the light signal’s waves (similar to how signals are being modulated when they are sent over fiber optic cables).
 As photonics data flows at the speed of light, LightMatter’s chips can potentially perform matrix and vectorized operations at very high speeds and potentially orders of magnitude less power.
+There is another startup called [lighton.ai](https://lighton.ai/photonic-computing-for-ai/) working on photonic computing.

 </td>
 </tr>
 <tr>
 <td>Super Computer</td>
-<td><a href="https://youtu.be/oRUcvu-liFM">Tesla Dojo</a></td>
+<td><a href="https://youtu.be/oRUcvu-liFM">Tesla Dojo</a>, <a href="https://www.nvidia.com/en-us/data-center/dgx-superpod/">	NVIDIA DGX SuperPOD</a></td>
 </tr>
 </table>
 <br />